-Every single day is an avalanche of input (and you probably have the fatigue and eye strain to prove it).
-And while you might jot down the occasional hard-hitting factoid into a random note on your phone, you probably don’t have a polished system to store that information—let alone connect the dots between disparate facts, form new ideas, and retain what you learn.
+It’s a neverending avalanche of input, and while you might jot down the occasional hard-hitting factoid into a random note on your phone, you probably don’t have a polished system to store that information – let alone connect the dots between disparate facts, form new ideas, and retain what you learn.

-The Zettelkasten method is an approach to notetaking that turns information into something way more powerful: knowledge.
+The Zettelkasten method is an approach to note-taking that tames the firehose of information overload into something way more powerful: knowledge.

 What is the Zettelkasten method?